secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Script Control/Flow Control - Loops.md

 		done
 <SNIP>
 ```
 - The `while` loops also work with conditions like `if-else`.
 A while loop needs some sort of a counter to orientate itself when it has to stop executing the commands it contains.
 Otherwise, this leads to an endless loop.
 Such a counter can be a variable that we have declared with a specific value or a boolean value. `While` loops run while the boolean value is "`True`".
-Besides the counter, we can also use the command "`break`," which interrupts the loop when reaching this command like in the following example:
+Besides the counter, we can also use the command "`break`," which interrupts the loop when reaching this command.

-- #### WhileBreaker.sh
+### WhileBreaker.sh
 ```bash
 #!/bin/bash